Register a birth

 Any person who wilfully gives false information to the Registrar relating to the particulars to be entered in any register is liabile to prosecution, and on conviction, to the punishment prescribed by law.

-Documents and information needed
+Documents and information needed to register a birth

 Although not essential, it is extremely helpful if you can bring the following documentation to your registration appointment to verify information: